 We’ve written previously about the value of sharing malicious indicators with the wider InfoSec community.
 When you send a malicious email to phish.ly, the report contains an option to automatically share the links with various open-source threat intel providers.

 Try it!
 Visit Phish.ly or send a suspicious email to firstname.lastname@example.org.
-If you want to examine, modify or expand on the automation story powering Phish.ly, it’s available for download here.
-Simply import it into your existing Tines tenant or create a trial here.
+If you want to examine, modify or expand on the automation Story powering Phish.ly, it’s available for download here.
+Simply import it into your existing Tines tenant or access our free Community Edition of Tines here.

 If you have feedback, questions or suggestions on Phish.ly, contact email@example.com.